 Engage professionals, executives, and companies, demonstrating the human impact of their business contributions.

 Suchánek.
 He believes that Project Boon is a vehicle for all of us to leave a small dent in the world we live in by making life a little better for others and helping people reach their goals and achieve their dreams wherever possible.
 Chris’ underlying principle is that the receiver of the gift is the gift to the giver and that those at Project Boon are the ones who are blessed by the people who attend our events and receive our services.

-Ana Karina Suchánek
+Ana Karina Suchánek – Chief Financial Officer

 Ana Karina Suchánek was born in Mexico in a small town south of Jalisco (Tuxpan).
-She had a very simple and happy childhood with her two siblings – an older brother and younger sister.
+She had a very simple and happy childhood with her two siblings – an older brother and a younger sister.
 She earned a degree in International Business and then moved to the United States in 1998.
 Becoming a General Manager a few months after she started in the restaurant industry, she became a restaurant owner in 2008.
-Eventually, she met the man she shares her life with and together they love to travel, read, journal and exercise in the morning.
+Eventually, she met the man she shares her life with, and together they love to travel, read, journal, and exercise in the morning.

 Our General Counsel

 Brian McMahon is an attorney in the Los Angeles area who was admitted to practice law in California in July 1990.
 Brian has developed his law practice and employment in the areas of consumer advocacy and compensation, typically helping those who have been injured or damaged by large corporations or unfair business practices.
-Brian has also been engaged in various transactional engagements for small business entities and companies including LLC’s, S-corporations, family trusts and non-profits.
+Brian has also been engaged in various transactional engagements for small business entities and companies including LLCs, S-corporations, family trusts, and non-profits.